 Truly a superb Korean green tea, harvested by hand in the steep Hwagae Valley, situated in the mountainous and wild Hadong Province, famous for being the "Tea of Kings" land.

-The tea farm backs onto the Jirisan National Park (first of its kind in South Korea) and due to the unique terroir; with its mountainous landscape and crystal clear Sumjin River, all these factors harmoniously work together to give this tea a unique taste.
+The tea farm backs onto the Jirisan National Park (the first of its kind in South Korea).
+Due to the unique terroir, with its mountainous landscape and crystal clear Sumjin River, all these factors harmoniously work together to give this tea a unique taste.

-Growing under the shade of the bamboo trees, the freshly picked green tea leaves then they undergo processing using a traditional stir-frying method, according to old Korean traditions.
-The younger harvested leaves are briefly cooked in a wok at 300°C. This first cooking ensures a softer taste and is followed by a rolling of the leaves, to extract their aroma fully.
-The third step consists in the drying of the leaves, followed by another cooking at low temperature, for several hours, to bring in a roasted flavour and a curly medium length leaf.
+Growing under the shade of bamboo trees, the freshly picked green tea leaves then undergo processing using a traditional stir-frying method, according to old Korean traditions.
+The younger harvested leaves are briefly cooked in a wok at 300°C. This first cooking ensures a softer taste and is followed by rolling the leaves to fully extract their aroma.
+The third step consists of the drying of the leaves, followed by another cooking at low temperature for several hours to bring in a roasted flavour and a curly medium-length leaf.

 Daejak leaves are dark green, wiry, and somewhat curly in appearance.
 The tea's liquor is greenish-yellow, and the flavour palette is a light green vegetal with chestnut notes.

 This tea is a little more down-to-earth and wild tasting than other Korean teas.
 An admired characteristic of the master Korean tea maker, Yun Suk Cho.